AI-Lab-Makerere/Praat_formating/README.md

 # Praat_formating
-Code to format audio files
+Code to format audio and text_grid files